Documentation Files

 Loader: ld

-Thread support: pthreads
+Thread support: yes

 Control fx parameters: yes

-Compiled libraries: libgc
+Compiled libraries: gc

 2. If everything is correct, you can just type make now at your shell prompt.
 Note that STklos supports parallel execution for faster builds.
 For instance, you can enter make -j 8 to build 8 recipes simultaneously.